 Whether you’re into cross country skiing, downhill, or snowboarding, shopping for used snowsports gear can save you some serious cash!
 However, like a car, how the previous owner took care of the equipment greatly impacts the worth.
 Regardless of the sport you choose, a few things to keep an eye out for on used gear:

-- With or without bindings?
+With or without bindings?
 Yes, skis and snowboards can normally be remounted so buying gear without bindings is an option.
 However, be aware that mounting equipment more than 2-3 times can compromise the cores’ integrity.
 If the seller doesn’t know how many times the gear has been mounted, it may not be a great choice.
 Before immediately going for skis with bindings already on them, make sure the bindings can be adjusted or that the current set-up can safely lock and release your boots.
+You may also want to get some nice snowboard or ski goggles (to find them, click here) before you get out there.

 Financial talk aside, you’ll be avoiding the physically painful process of breaking the boot in when you buy used.
 The downside?
 Boots are broken in so the liner forms to that person’s foot shape.
 So when buying used, the boot may not have that Cinderella-feel that a brand new boot eventually could achieve.
 However, that’s an easy fix!
 Many modern liners can be taken to gear shops and be remolded to your feet.
 Or, you can buy new liners and still save some cash by buying a used boot shell.
 As far as safety, make sure all the buckles open and close, and if it’s downhill set-up, make sure the boot transitions smoothly between walk and ski mode.